Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 NeuroPAL worms use 3 fluorophores and a panneuronal marker to enable cell segmentation and identification.
 They also allow for a calcium indicator for recording cell activity.
 This repo combines the information from the multicolor recording to assign cell identities to the neurons in the calcium recording.

 ## Setup
-All code is in MATLAB, and has been tested in 2019b and 2020a
+All code is in MATLAB and has been tested in 2019b and 2020a

 Download this repo and add it to your MATLAB path